 Social engineering fraud is a significant and growing threat for most businesses, along with ransomware, and some recent variations are proving sophisticated and costly.
 Comprehensive Cyber Risk Insurance (also called Data Breach, Privacy and Network Security insurance coverage) is an important protection, but strong IT security and employee awareness are equally important.
 (See our prior posts here, here & here.)

-What is social engineering fraud?
+What is social engineering fraud (also called BEC, business email compromise, wire transfer fraud and email piracy.)?
 The criminal uses deceptive electronic communications to get a victim to unwittingly send information or money to the criminal (see here, here & here).
 For example (see here):

 Social Engineering Fraud occurs when a fraudulent party, acting as a legitimate business associate or vendor, influences an employee to transfer money or securities.
 Fraudsters gain access to information about the employee and his/her company or business by scouring the Internet for information… After gathering information, the fraudster gains the confidence and trust of the employee, causing the employee to willingly surrender the funds.